 Figure 7.3.5.3.1.2-1: Use of pre-established MBMS user service

-1. The MCData server determines to create a MBMS user service with a given a MBMS user service id.
-If the MCData server makes use of the MBMS user service architecture, the MCData server creates a MBMS user service over xMB-C (subclause 5.3 from 3GPP TS 26.348 [19]).
+1. The MCData server determines to create an MBMS user service with a given MBMS user service id.
+If the MCData server makes use of the xMB interface, the MCData server creates an MBMS user service over xMB-C (subclause 5.3 from 3GPP TS 26.348 [19]).

 NOTE 1: The procedure to determine the creation of MBMS user services is implementation specific.

-2. If the MCData server makes use of the MBMS user service architecture, the MCData server creates a MBMS session over xMB-C for the MBMS user service (subclause 5.4 from 3GPP TS 26.348 [19]), with the type set to "Files" to use the MBMS download delivery method.
+2. If the MCData server makes use of the xMB interface, the MCData server creates an MBMS session over xMB-C for the MBMS user service (subclause 5.4 from 3GPP TS 26.348 [19]), with the type set to "Files" to use the MBMS download delivery method.
 This MBMS session will be used for file distribution.
 In response, the MCData server gets the TMGI of the MBMS bearer used for the MBMS session, and the SA file containing the metadata of the MBMS user service.

 3a.
 Else, the MCData server activates an MBMS bearer over MB2-C for the MBMS user service.

 3b.
-The MCData server generates the SA file containing the metadata of the MBMS user service.
+The MCData server, if not already in the possession of the SA file, generates the SA file containing the metadata of the MBMS user service.

-4. The MCData server passes over unicast the MBMS user service info for the service description associated with the pre-established MBMS user service to the MCData client.
+4. The MCData server passes using control plane signalling the MBMS user service info for the service description associated with the pre-established MBMS user service to the MCData client.
 The MCData client obtains the TMGI, identifying the MBMS bearer, from the SA file included in the MBMS user service description.

 5. The MCData client stores the information associated with the MBMS user service.
 The MCData client uses the TMGI and other MBMS user service related information to activate the monitoring of the MBMS bearer.